 For Millennial Londoners like Stefan, the London Eye has always been a symbol of our generation.
 It opened in 2000 to celebrate the dawn of a new Millennium, hence the nickname “the Millennium Wheel”.

 A ride in one of the London Eye cabins takes around 30 minutes for one full revolution and reaches heights of 135m (443ft).
-For a more private and romantic experience, you can book a private cabin with champagne and chocolates – perfect for a special proposal.
+For a more private and romantic experience, you can book a private cabin for two to 12 guests – perfect for a special proposal.

 Tip: pre-book your time slot online to cut your queue waiting time, and aim for sunset, or as late as possible to see London when it's all lit up.